ethanflower1903/kubernetes-new/README.md

 get: Prints basic information about matching objects.
 Use get -h to see a list of options.
 describe: Prints aggregated detailed information about matching objects.
 logs: Prints the stdout and stderr for a container running in a Pod.
+Using set commands to modify objects before creation There are some object fields that don't have a flag you can use in a create command.
+In some of those cases, you can use a combination of set and create to specify a value for the field before object creation.
+This is done by piping the output of the create command to the set command, and then back to the create command.
+Here's an example:

+kubectl create service clusterip my-svc --clusterip="None" -o yaml --dry-run=client | kubectl set selector --local -f - 'environment=qa' -o yaml | kubectl create -f -
+The kubectl create service -o yaml --dry-run=client command creates the configuration for the Service, but prints it to stdout as YAML instead of sending it to the Kubernetes API server.
+The kubectl set selector --local -f - -o yaml command reads the configuration from stdin, and writes the updated configuration to stdout as YAML.
+The kubectl create -f - command creates the object using the configuration provided via stdin.